 Lifetime Registration figures have improved dramatically since the introduction of the first Companion Animals Management Plan in 2006.
-The overall registration rate of companion animals within the Ku-ring-gai has been maintained at a consistently high rate of 90%.
+This rate has continued to increase through the recent Management Plan period.
+The overall registration rate of companion animals within the Ku-ring-gai LGA has been maintained at a consistently high rate of 90% or above, currently at 95% which is the 3rd highest in NSW.